OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/ProgressReports/JacU.md

 hired a research software engineer (Dr. Christian Maeder) for 6 months and two Ph.D. students (Xu He and Tom Wiesing)  on 1/4 contracts.

 ---

-## Role in the OpenDreamKit Project

-* Responsible for WP6: "Data/Knowledge/Software-Bases" (46 PM)
-  * Our Interpretation Integrating D/K/S for system  integration -->  VRE
-* Participating in WP4: "User Interfaces" (12PM)
-  * Our interpretation:  math documents as Knowledge-Based UI for Math Systems
-* KWARC much better integrated in ODK than anticipated <-- foundational interests

----